 Using an MSM supplement helps us hold on to precious collagen and keratin because sulfur is required for the production of these “youthful” compounds.
 We lose collagen and healthy tissue as we get older, which is exactly why our skin tone and elasticity suffer.
 You can get even more results using MSM on your skin when you combine it with other antioxidants, including vitamin C, vitamin E and vitamin A, which all help build new, healthy skin cells.

-How does MSM stop muscle pain?
+How does MSM stop muscle pain and damage?
 It comes back to the role of sulfur in the body, which is largely stored inside tissues that make up our muscles and joints.
 MSM helps repair the rigid fibrous tissue cells in our muscles that become broken down during exercise, therefore helping prevent them from swelling for prolong periods of time.

 MSM also restores the flexibility and permeability of cell walls within muscles, which means nutrients can pass through the tissues more easily, facilitating repair work faster and removing lactic acid, which causes that “burning feeling” following exercise.
 The result is less time needed for recovery, plus reduced pressure, soreness and cramps.